GarettMorrison/DECTALK_Choir/README.md

 ### General Settings

 **noteOffset**: DECtalk uses a different pitch encoding than MIDI, setting noteOffset to -48 should shift the pitches to match.
-DECtalk can only sing notes from C3-C6.
+DECtalk can only sing notes from C3-C6 (MIDI 48-72).
 This can also be tweaked to transpose songs into a playable range.

 Consonants are played as separate phonemes.
 How long each consonant is played for can be tweaked with the following.
 **consonantFractionTarget**: The maximum time taken up by consonants across the whole word.